Eugene Genovese

 Eugene Dominic Genovese (May 19, 1930 – September 26, 2012) was an American historian of the American South and American slavery.
 He was noted for bringing a Marxist perspective to the study of power, class and relations between planters and slaves in the South.
 His book Roll, Jordan, Roll: The World the Slaves Made won the Bancroft Prize.
 He later abandoned the left and Marxism and embraced traditionalist conservatism.

-He wrote during the Cold War and his political beliefs, at the time, were considered highly controversial.
+He wrote during the Cold War and his political beliefs were viewed by some as highly controversial at the time.

 Early life and education

 Genovese was born on May 19, 1930, in Brooklyn, New York.
 His father was an immigrant dockworker and Eugene was raised in a working-class Italian American family.

-In 1945, at the age of 15, he joined the Communist Party USA, and was active in the youth movement until he was expelled in 1950, at the age of 20, for disregarding party discipline or, as he said, "for having zigged when [he] was supposed to zag."
+In 1945, at the age of 15, he joined the Communist Party USA, and was active in the youth movement until he was expelled in 1950, at the age of 20, for disregarding party discipline or, as he said, "for having zigged when [he] was supposed to zag," a decision approved by then communist organiser and later fellow historian of slavery Robert Fogel.
 He earned his Bachelor of Arts from Brooklyn College in 1953 and his Master of Arts in 1955 and a Ph.D. in history in 1959, both from Columbia University.
 He taught at another dozen universities, including Yale, Cambridge and Rutgers.

-He was later discharged from army service for his communist leanings, and despite these experiences, he remained a Marxist thinker until the 1980s.
+He was later discharged from army service for his communist leanings.

 Career

 Genovese first taught at Brooklyn's Polytechnic Institute from 1958 to 1963.
 During the early years of the Vietnam War, when there was a growing range of opinions about the war and the Civil Rights Movement, he was a controversial figure as a history professor at Rutgers University (1963–67), and at the University of Rochester (1969–86), where he was elected chairman of the Department of History.

-From 1986, Genovese taught part-time at the College of William and Mary, Georgia Institute of Technology, University of Georgia, Emory University and Georgia State University.
-He was an editor of Studies on the Left and Marxist Perspectives.
+He was an editor of Studies on the Left and Marxist Perspectives and was on the editorial board of Science & Society.
 He was famous for his disputes with colleagues left, right and center.
 Defeating Oscar Handlin in 1978, he was elected as the first Marxist president of the Organization of American Historians.
+From 1986, Genovese taught part-time at the College of William and Mary, Georgia Institute of Technology, University of Georgia, Emory University and Georgia State University.

-In 1998, after moving to the right in his thinking, Genovese founded The Historical Society, with the goal of bringing together historians united by a traditional methodology.
+In 1998, after moving to the political right in his thinking, Genovese founded The Historical Society, with the goal of bringing together historians united by a traditional methodology.